Skip to content

 • lastUpdate

 modify Modify attributes of a gateway --addSecurityGroup sec_group AWS security group (or tag in GCP) added to gateway.
-Include option multiple times for multiple security groups.
+Include option multiple times for multiple security groups or use comma-separated list.

 -g, --gateway gw_id ID of gateway to modify

 --rmSecurityGroup sec_group AWS security group (or tag in GCP) removed from gateway.
-Include option multiple times for multiple security groups.
+Include option multiple times for multiple security groups or use comma-separated list

 Example